 1 cup water

-In saucepan combine water and cinnamon and bring to a boil.
+In a saucepan combine water and cinnamon and bring to a boil.
 Add sugar and remove from heat, stir.
-Allow to cool to room temp, then strain off cinnamon.
+Allow to cool to room temp, then strain.